portapps/insomnia-portable/README.md

 ## Notice of Non-Affiliation and Disclaimer

-Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Insomnia, or any of its subsidiaries or its affiliates.
-The official Insomnia website can be found at https://insomnia.rest/.
+Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Insomnia™, or any of its subsidiaries or its affiliates.

+The official Insomnia™ website can be found at https://insomnia.rest/.

-The name Insomnia® as well as related names, marks, emblems and images are registered trademarks of their respective owners.
+The name Insomnia™ as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ## About

-Insomnia REST Client portable app made with 🚀 [Portapps](https://portapps.io).<br />
+Insomnia™ REST Client portable app made with 🚀 [Portapps](https://portapps.io).<br />
 Documentation and downloads can be found on https://portapps.io/app/insomnia-portable/

 ## How can I help ?